rails/rails/guides/source/active_model_basics.md

 end
 ```

-The `as_json` method, similar to `serializable_hash`, provides a Hash
+The `as_json` method, similar to `serializable_hash`, provides a hash
-representing the model with its keys as a String.
+representing the model with its keys as a string.
 The `to_json` method returns a
 JSON string representing the model.

 ```irb